acquia/waterwheel.js/README.md

   - `base`: The base path for your Drupal instance.
 All request for this resource will use this path.
 This can be different from the path used when instantiating `waterwheel`.
   - `credentials`: An object containing the `username` and `password` used to authenticate with Drupal.
 This can be different from the credentials used when instantiating `waterwheel`.
   - `methods`: An object containing the following keys, `GET`, `POST`, `PATCH`, `DELETE`.
 Each key should contain the path suffix that the action can be preformed on.
-  - `entity`: The entity that this resource should reference, ie. `node`.
+  - `entityType`: The entity type that this resource should reference, ie. `node`.
-  - `options`: The bundle that this resource should reference, ie. `page`.
+  - `bundle`: The bundle that this resource should reference, ie. `page`.
   - `options`: The path used to get extended (field) information about the `bundle`.
 This is usually provided automatically by Waterwheel-Drupal, but can be manually specified.

 ### Get resources within `waterwheel`